 Due to the COVID-19 pandemic, INLIVIAN suspended this activity and utilized COVID waivers PH and HCV-4 Family Income and Composition: Interim Examinations and PH and HCV-5 Enterprise Income Verification (EIV) Monitoring during this reporting period.
-Interim recertifications for decreases in income due to COVID, were processed even if the change occurred three months prior to a recertification, three months after a recertification or within three months after a lease up.

 INLIVIAN reactivated this activity in FY 2022.